p-raj/p-raj.github.io/what-what-desktop.md

 I have now realized is that every bad idea helps you and your team build a good idea into a great idea, bad ideas nudges your good idea in a proper direction.

-Bad ideas help you understand the understanding gap your team has on and agenda.
+Bad ideas help you understand the understanding gap your team has

 Another benefit of listening to the bad ideas is that people open up and share their wildest ideas.